CivicActions/guidebook/docs/100-security/incidents.md

 - Opened an attachment
 - Entered information into a form

 See [Reporting an incident](#reporting-an-incident).
 Even if you don't think something bad happened, you must report it.
 Many incidents happen silently so you won't notice until the damage has been done.
-The security team can help you verify that you system is secure.
+The security team can help you verify that your system is secure.

 **If you receive a suspicious email:**